 - Take medications – Since the first 24 hours are a bit crucial and somewhat painful, medicines such as ibuprofen or paracetamol can be taken.
 It assists in minimizing discomfort.

 - Limit the exposure to the sun – Since the scalp is sensitive, exposure to the sun can also worsen the pain and cause irritation.
-If not longer, avoid going out in the sun for about two weeks.
+If not longer, avoid going out in the sun for a few days.

 - Use clean pillowcases – Dirty pillowcases can play a major role in causing pain and sometimes even infection.
 Use freshly washed pillowcases to keep the pain minimal and speed up the healing process.